openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 ## Prepare the cloud account
 In order for most workflows to operate with the cluster profile, the cloud account must be prepared, including creating a new IAM user as described in the OCP document ([AWS](https://docs.openshift.com/container-platform/4.14/installing/installing_aws/installing-aws-account.html), [GCP](https://docs.openshift.com/container-platform/4.14/installing/installing_gcp/installing-gcp-account.html)).

-Some common roles might needed in addition to the ones created by the OCP document:
+In addition to the permissions specified by the OCP documentation, include the following which are required for running tests in the environment:

-AWS:
+AWS Policies:
 - `CloudFormationFullAccess`

-GCP:
+- `AmazonEC2ContainerRegistryFullAccess`

+GCP Roles:
 - `Deployment Manager Editor`
 - `Compute Image User`
 - `Role Administrator`